jidongbsu/cs452-thread-safe-library/README.md

   - README.md file: replace this current README.md with a new one using the template.
 Do not check in this current README.
   - You are required to fill in every section of the README template, missing 1 section will result in a 2-point deduction.

-Note: Running valgrind is not required anymore for this and future assignment.
+Note: Running valgrind is not required anymore for this and future assignments.